rw3iss/BetterPhpMigrations/README.md

 Right now the framework just keeps track of which .sql files are the in the /migrations folder.
 When you run migrations, it puts these filenames in the migrations schema table.
 Very simple.

 There is no 'back' feature as of yet.
-More features to come...
+More features to come.